p/vcproj2cmake/README.txt

-If things appear to be failing left and right, the reason might be a lack of CMake proficiency, thus it's perhaps best to start with a new small, clean CMake sample project (perhaps use one of the samples on the internet) before using this converter, to gain some CMake experience (CMake itself has a rather steep learning curve, thus it might be even worse trying to start with a somewhat complex and semi-mature .vc[x]proj to CMake converter).
+If things appear to be failing left and right, the reason might be a lack of CMake proficiency, thus it's perhaps best to start with a new small, clean CMake-only sample project (perhaps use one of the samples on the internet) before using this converter, to gain some CMake experience (CMake itself has a rather steep learning curve, thus it might be even worse trying to start with a somewhat complex and semi-mature .vc[x]proj to CMake converter).
+Alternatively, just let me know about your growing pains, and I'll try to help you out immediately.

 == IDE issues ==